How to Deliver Value at Every Stage of the Customer Journey

 The main stages of the customer journey are:

 Delivering highly valuable and relevant during each stage of the customer journey has a direct impact on sales and revenue.
+Plus, once you fully develop and understand your customer persona, you’ll be able to use that information to improve overall customer satisfaction and loyalty.

 76% of B2B buyers prefer to receive content unique to their buying stage.